5 Benefits of Art Therapy for Addiction Recovery

 Past addiction doesn't have to be an absolute deal breaker.
 However, some situations can lead to an unhealthy

 relationship.
-If your partner experiences a relapse and refuses treatment, or you find yourself enabling unhealthy
+If your partner experiences a relapse and refuses treatment, or you find yourself enabling unhealthy behavior from your partner, you may need to consider leaving the relationship.
+What to Expect When Dating a Recovering Addict.

-Staying Healthy When Dating Someone Recovering From Addiction
+Staying Healthy When Dating Someone Recovering from Addiction

 addiction.
 However, you must take care of yourself and focus on your well-being.
-Self-care is necessary to help you
+Self-care is necessary to help you.

 stay healthy, cope with stress and prevent negative reactions to future stress.